JimmyMcKegger/faraday-sandbox/README.md

 ## Usage

-To run the script and make GraphQL requests to your Shopify store, use the following command:
+To run the script and make GraphQL requests, use the following command:

 ```bash
 ruby req
 ```

-This script uses Faraday to send a GraphQL query to your Shopify store's GraphQL endpoint and prints the response using Awesome Print for better readability.
+This script uses Faraday to send a GraphQL query and prints the response using Awesome Print for better readability.

 ## Customization

 You can customize the GraphQL query by modifying the `gql_body` variable in the `req` script.
-Refer to the [Shopify GraphQL documentation](https://shopify.dev/docs/admin-api/graphql) for more information on available queries and mutations.

 ## License